Nuclei-Software/nuclei-tool-guide/source/qemu/intro.rst

   | xxlvqmacc    | Nuclei custom vpu extension                                             |
   +--------------+-------------------------------------------------------------------------+

-  **vlen=128,elen=64**: The VLEN and ELEN are only effective when the V extension instructions of RISC-V are enabled.
+  **vlen=128**: The VLEN is only effective when the V extension instructions of RISC-V are enabled.
 The default value of VLEN is 128, and it must be a multiple of 2 when set, with a value range of [128, 1024].
 The default value of ELEN is 64, and ELEN must also be a multiple of 2, with a value range of [8, 64].

+  **elen=64**: The ELEN is also only effective when the V extension instructions of RISC-V are enabled.
+When QEMU only enables Zve32* extension, ELEN will be set to 32; otherwise, the default ELEN is 64.
+If it is also configured through 'elen=', the actual ELEN value will be set based on this option.

   **s=true**: This parameter is optional, If you wish for RISC-V to support the S (supervisor) privilege mode, you can add s=true to the parameters to meet this requirement.
 Nuclei QEMU currently only supports interrupt handling in M-privilege mode.